walkabilly/HKR6130_MUN/week6.md

 ## Tasks

 1. Conduct a detailed review of 3 apps for collecting physical activity data in the Google Play or Apple App Store.
+Teh review should be ~500 words per app.

 The review should include the following:
     i) App developer information: Who developed the app?
     ii) Cost: How much does the app cost?
     iii) Data availability: Can the user access their own data?
 In what formats?